ibrahimalhanich/Meme-Review/readme.md

-Welcome to Meme-Review, A Full-Stack Social Media Application that let's you review memes posted by the community!

 #  TLDR:
 Visit the [app](https://me-review-meme.herokuapp.com/) and log-in using a Google Account.
 Once logged in, you can view all memes and go view an individual meme and leave a comment on it.
 You can also add your own meme provided it's uploaded on an image-sharing platform.